-If you have a text file to translate, in any file format, you can register an account and create a General translation project.
+If you have a text file to translate, in any file format, you can register an account and create a Document translation project.
 Enter the word count in the “Work Conditions” section and you will get the quote for your translation.

 Many software can help you get the word count depending on the file format.
 The most popular text editors have a word count tool function to calculate the number of words in your file.

 You can use the Word Count function in Microsoft Word under the Review menu.

 For PowerPoint, go the File tab, click Info and then Show All Properties.
 The Words property counts all the text on slides and notes pages.

 Note that Microsoft Excel does not have the word count function, but you can copy the cells with the desired text in Word to calculate an estimated word count.